 -- Rita Skeeter (GF31)

-Headline for Rita Skeeter’s article in the Daily Prophet on the morning of the Third Task of the Triwizard Tournament in 1995 (GF31).
+Harry Potter: Disturbed and Dangerous is the headline for Rita Skeeter’s article about Harry Potter, appearing in the Daily Prophet on the morning of the Third Task of the Triwizard Tournament in 1995 (GF31).

 - The article was about the effect of Harry’s scar on his state of mind, as it began to give him pain more often while preparing for the Triwizard Tournament in fourth year.